 The current situation regarding the Ukrainian crisis has not left significant negative consequences on API Bank, considering the fact that the Republic of Serbia has not imposed sanctions against Russia so far.
-Moreover, in the first quarter of 2022, there was an increase in the volume of operations of the Bank, which achieved a positive result in this period.
+Moreover, in 2022, there was an increase in the volume of operations of the Bank, which achieved a positive result in this period.

-In the first quarter of 2022, there was an increase in the volume of the Bank's operations, which achieved a positive result in this period.
-The volume of business is mostly reflected in the increased number of account openings for both individuals and businesses, which increased payment transactions in the country and abroad, as well as currency trading.
+In the first quarter of 2023, there was an increase in the volume of the Bank's operations, which achieved a positive result in this period.
+The volume of business is mostly reflected in the increased number of account openings for both retail and corporate customers, which increased payment transactions in the country and abroad, as well as currency trading.

-The Bank's management is taking all possible measures to prevent possible negative impacts, but cannot predict with certainty the consequences for the Bank's operations in the event of further escalation of the crisis and changes in business conditions in the Republic of Serbia as a result of geopolitical changes.
+The Bank's management is taking all possible measures to prevent possible adverse outcomes, but cannot predict with certainty the consequences for the Bank's operations in the event of further escalation of the crisis and changes in business conditions in the Republic of Serbia as a result of geopolitical changes.

-Belgrade, 20 April 2022
+Belgrade, 12 April 2023